Katharine McMahon

 Katharine McMahon is an historical novelist who, since 1990, has published ten books.

 Early life

-McMahon studied English and Drama at University of Bristol and qualified as a teacher of English and Drama.
+McMahon studied English and Drama at University of Bristol and qualified as a teacher at Durham University in 1980.

 Career

 Initially she worked in secondary education, but was later appointed as a writing fellow by the Royal Literary Fund at the University of Hertfordshire and University of Warwick.
 She currently works with the Royal Literary Fund as Head of Outreach.

 She has worked as a tutor at the Arvon Foundation, and for several years taught the Guardian masterclass on Historical Fiction.

 Novelist

 McMahon's book The Alchemist's Daughter was one of Waterstone's Paperbacks of the Year in 2006.

 The Rose of Sebastopol announced on 27 December 2007 as one of the ten titles for the Richard & Judy Book Club 2008.
 McMahon’s book was subsequently reviewed on the Channel 4 Richard & Judy Show on 24 January 2008.
 The Rose of Sebastopol was shortlisted for the Best Read Award at the Galaxy British Book Awards 2008.
 The Rose of Sebastopol was on the Sunday Times Best Seller List and was a Waterstone's No.1 Bestseller.
 In 2020 the book was released in a new edition with an additional chapter, to commemorate the 200th anniversary of Florence Nightingale.